senarvi/theanolm/README.md

 is not currently able to learn the class membership probabilities from the training data.

+#### Network structure description

+The network structure is specified in a text file that contains a list of layer descriptions.
+Each line starts with the word `layer` and contains all of the following fields:

+- `type` selects the layer class.
+Currently `projection`, `tanh`, `lstm`, `gru`, and `softmax` are implemented.
+- `name` is used to identify the layer whose output is connected to the input of another layer.
+The name is also used to identify the layers when saving the model parameters to disk.
+- `input` specifies the layer whose output will be the input of this layer.
+Some layers types allow multiple inputs.
+There is one special value, `X`, which means the input will be the network input.
+- `output` gives the number of output connections, except in the last layer, where the special value `Y` should be given.

+Description of a typical LSTM neural network language model could look like
+this:

+    layer type=projection name=projection_layer input=X output=100
+    layer type=lstm name=hidden_layer input=projection_layer output=300
+    layer type=softmax name=output_layer input=hidden_layer output=Y

 #### Optimization

 The objective of the implemented optimization methods is to maximize the